 Credit points, once you have earned them, are valid indefinitely and do not expire.

-How can I find a certifying body for the CPSA exam?
+How can I find a certification body for the CPSA exam?

-You can find all information about the certifying bodies here.
+You can find all information about the certification bodies here.

 How long is a successfully completed CPSA certification valid?